 Vertex or Head Down – Head-down is the “proper” position for delivery and the easiest and safest position for a vaginal birth.
 In most cases, both babies are vertex at the time of birth(1).

-Breech – Buttocks, legs, or feet down.
+Breech – Buttocks, legs, or feet are over the cervix in a breech presentation.

 Transverse or Sideways – At an angle that is neither vertex nor breech.